Snowflake is a leading cloud data platform and SQL database. Many companies store their data in a Snowflake database.

 3. Perform a bulk export to Apache Parquet

 At the end, we’ll preview the new functionality, which provides the best possible solution, and show an example of use.

 There are different ways to accomplish this task, each with different benefits and drawbacks.
 By looking at all three, we’ll gain a better understanding of the problem, and what can go wrong.

-Snowflake publishes a Python connector with Pandas compatibility.
+Snowflake publishes a Snowflake Python connector with pandas compatibility.
 The following should work fine:

 For larger datasets, we can also break one large table-scan query into many smaller queries and then run those in parallel to fill the partitions of a Dask dataframe.